The Lord of the Rings: The Rings of Power season 1: Writing

-A writers' room for the season opened in Santa Monica, California, by mid-February 2019.
+A writers' room opened in Santa Monica, California, by mid-February 2019.
 It included Payne, McKay, Gennifer Hutchison, Justin Doble, Cogman, Jason Cahill, Stephany Folsom, Helen Shang, and Nicholas Adams.
 They started each day discussing a quote from Tolkien that inspired them.
 The scripts were being rewritten by the end of August 2019 when the episode count was reduced from ten to eight.

 The series is set in the Second Age of Middle-earth, thousands of years before the Third Age events of Tolkien's The Hobbit (1937) and The Lord of the Rings.
-The First and Second Ages are primarily explored in Tolkien works that Amazon did not acquire the rights to, so the writers had to identify all of the references to the Second Age in The Hobbit, The Lord of the Rings, and its appendices, and create a story that bridged those passages.
-They worked with Tolkien's estate and lore experts to ensure this story was "Tolkienian".
-The writers approached the series as a prequel to the Third Age, making new backstories for its characters and locations.
-For example, they created a new "origin story" for the dark land of Mordor, introducing it as the Southlands which are devastated by a volcanic eruption.
-That was one of the earliest ideas for the series, along with a being falling from the sky and meeting a halfling.
-The showrunners believed the series would not feel like Middle-earth without Hobbits and Wizards, and wanted to have a "Tolkienian relationship" between a Wizard and a halfling similar to the characters Gandalf and Frodo Baggins in The Lord of the Rings.
-Hobbits are associated with the Third Age, so they decided to explore precursors to the Hobbits called Harfoots who live in a secretive society.
-One version of Tolkien's history has the two Blue Wizards arrive in Middle-earth during the Second Age, so the showrunners used that as the basis to include "The Stranger" who is revealed to be a Wizard in the season finale.
+The First and Second Ages are primarily explored in Tolkien works that Amazon did not acquire the rights to, so the writers had to identify all of the references to the Second Age in The Hobbit, The Lord of the Rings, and the appendices, and create a story that bridged those passages.
+One of their earliest ideas was a new "origin story" for the dark land of Mordor, introducing it as the Southlands which are devastated by a volcanic eruption.
+Another was a being falling from the sky and meeting a halfling; the showrunners believed the series would not feel like Middle-earth without Hobbits and Wizards, and wanted to have a "Tolkienian relationship" between a Wizard and a halfling similar to the characters Gandalf and Frodo Baggins in The Lord of the Rings.
+Hobbits are associated with the Third Age, so they explored secretive precursors to the Hobbits called Harfoots.
+One version of Tolkien's history has two Blue Wizards arrive in Middle-earth during the Second Age, which the showrunners used as the basis to include "The Stranger", who is revealed to be a Wizard in the season finale.